 From the commodore

 Founded in 1872, Santa Barbara Yacht Club is the second oldest yacht club on the west coast of North America.
-We are a family-oriented club, rich with history and tradition.
+For 151 years, we have been dedicated to maintaining a family-oriented club, rich with history and tradition.
 We're devoted to promoting and managing yachting activities, advancing the art of seamanship, preserving maritime tradition, and providing for the social and recreational needs of our members, while being mindful of our important role in the community.
 We are a non-profit private club and membership is by invitation only.

 Santa Barbara's mild "California Riviera" climate allows us to race year-round and we employ a full time professional race director.
 PHRF and One Design fleets compete in weekend regattas, which are run from a committee boat on the water, along with a few longer destination races to the Channel Islands, Ventura, or Oxnard.
 We co-host the popular Santa Barbara to King Harbor race, typically with 100 or more boats on the line.
 The Santa Barbara to King Harbor race starts at SBYC and the Coastal Cup race, starting in San Francisco, finishes at SBYC.